hpgrahsl/kryptonite-for-kafka/README.md

 }
 ```

 **NOTE:** Encrypted fields are always represented as **Base64-encoded strings** which contain both, the **ciphertext of the fields' original values** and authenticated but unencrypted(!) meta-data.
-If you want to learn about a few more details look [here](#cipher-algorithm-specific).
+If you want to learn about a few more details look [here](#cipher-algorithm-specifics).

 #### Decryption of selected fields

-Provided that the secret key material used to encrypt the original data record is made available to a specific sink connector, the `CipherField` SMT can be configured to decrypt the data like so:
+Provided that the secret key material used to encrypt the original data record is made available to a specific sink connector, the `CipherField` SMT can be configured to decrypt the data as follows:

 ```json5
 {